 RCM offers five principal options for managing the failures.

 1. Run-to-failure: Integral part of the acceptance of failures as part of business operations and operating the equipment till it fails.
-Usually practiced under the following scenarios
+Usually practised under the following scenarios

 - Failures cannot be predicted or prevented beforehand.

 - Equipment is non-critical to the overall plant operations.
-Part of this strategy is to make available detailed troubleshooting and restoration procedures and adequate spares and labor to ensure minimal downtime.
+Part of this strategy is to make available detailed troubleshooting and restoration procedures and adequate spares and labour to ensure minimal downtime.

 2. Detective Maintenance tasks: Discovery of hidden functional failures that have already occurred but are not evident to the operators.
 Inspections

 4. Condition monitoring: Detection of potential failures well in advance by monitoring the critical parameters and identifying the symptoms.
-Can leading to Predictive Maintenance.
+Can lead to Predictive Maintenance.

 5. System Redesign: Any changes to the equipment design, operating environment or process to avert the failure or to make a hidden failure evident.